Efficient visual object representation using a biologically plausible spike-latency code and winner-take-all inhibition: Abstract

 \section{Abstract}

 Deep neural networks have surpassed human performance in key visual challenges such as object recognition, but require a large amount of energy, computation, and memory.
 In contrast, \acfp{SNN} have the potential to improve both the efficiency and biological plausibility of object recognition systems.
 Here we present a \acs{SNN} model that uses spike-latency coding and \acf{WTAI} to efficiently represent visual stimuli from the Fashion MNIST dataset.
 Stimuli were preprocessed with center-surround receptive fields and then fed to a layer of spiking neurons whose synaptic weights were updated using \acf{STDP}.
 We investigate how the quality of the represented objects changes under different \acs{WTAI} schemes and demonstrate that a network of 150 spiking neurons can efficiently represent objects with as little as 40 spikes.
-Studying how core object recognition may be implemented using biologically plausible learning rules in \acsp{SNN} may not only further our understanding of the brain, but also lead to novel and efficient artificial vision systems.